hnaderi/edomata/docs/principles/definitions.md

 ### Command message
 A message that its intent is to convey a request to change system behavior
 commands are named using imperative verbs, like `ReceivePayment`, `ConfirmOrder`, `MarkAsDelivered`.
-command may be rejected by system, according to its logic, policies, state, ...
+commands may be rejected by system, according to its logic, policies, state, ...

 ### Event message
 A message that its intent is to capture a fact.